-In cases of bad weather and other local emergencies, please listen to any local radio or television station to be advised of school closings or early dismissals.
+In cases of bad weather and other local emergencies, we will send out an all-call through our phone system.
+You may also listen to any local radio or television station to be advised of school closings or early dismissals.
 School closings for any reason will be announced as quickly as the situation warrants.
-If bad weather or other emergency occurs during the day, please listen to local media stations for possible early dismissal information.
+If bad weather or other emergency occurs during the day, we will send out an all-call through our phone system.
+You may also listen to local media stations for possible early dismissal information.
 The following radio and television stations will be contacted early in the morning of the affected day: Also posted on school website: www.beardstown.com

 WRMS - Beardstown

 WEAI/WLDS - Jacksonville

 WJIL/WJVO - Jacksonville

-WICS 20 - Springfield

-WGEM 10- Quincy

 KHQA 7 - Quincy

-Tri States Public Radio - Macomb

-Capital Radio Group (WYMG, WDBR, WTYX...)